o-lim/generate-ninja/docs/reference.md

       specifies one way a translation unit is compiled in the project.
 This is used for various Clang-based tooling, allowing for the replay of individual compilations independent of the build system.

+  --export-compile-commands-per-toolchain
+      Produces a separate compile_commands.json file per toolchain in the root of each toolchain's output directory containing an array of “command objects”, where each command object specifies one way a translation unit is compiled in the project for that toolchain.
+This is used for various Clang-based tooling, allowing for the replay of individual compilations independent of the build system.
 ```
 ### <a name="cmd_help"></a>**gn help**: Does what you think.
 ```